-Jennifer has completed the training and has been assisting in SE Beginning and Intermediate training modules for 2 different, student cohorts and looks forward to providing personal sessions to trainees soon.
+Jennifer has completed the training and has been assisting in SE Beginning, Intermediate, and Advanced training modules for different cohorts and provides personal sessions to Beginning Level trainees.

 How SE works?

 SE works by completing a self-protective, motor/bodily response that was thwarted during the traumatic event and allowing for a safe discharge of pent up energy in the body.
 The body knows what it wanted to do but may have had a competing, survival behavior take its place at the time.
-One hallmark feature of SE is to work with the traumatic event slowly (i.e., titration) so that it can be tolerated by working with small and contained aspects of the trauma (emotions, bodily sensations, movements, images, etc.).
+One hallmark feature of SE is to work with the traumatic event in different ways, most times not directly, and slowly (i.e., titration).
+This helps a person better tolerate the situation by working with small and contained aspects of the trauma (emotions, bodily sensations, movements, images, etc.).
 There is also the use of positive resources for the client to come back to when needed; the client can be guided to switch between two states (distressing event and something resourcing) to achieve nervous system regulation, which is known as pendulation.

 In SE, we usually re-work a scenario with physical action, vocalizations, and/or in the imagination to bring about a safe and corrective experience.
 Orienting to safety is a key feature in this technique.
 We explore different elements of awareness for a holistic approach, such as Sensations, Images, Behavior, Affect, and Meaning or SIBAM.
-It is important to have the client mindfully relate back to the body how it responds after applying different healing techniques and hopefully feeling a release or renewed energy where there once was a blockage.
+It is important to have the client mindfully relate back to the body and how it responds after applying different healing techniques.
+It is the goal for clients to feel a release or renewed energy where there once was a blockage.

 Additionally with SE, Jennifer can offer basic Somatic Experiencing touch work to help decrease the stress response and to ground people into their bodies.
-A simple kidney-adrenal supportive hold along with other regulating holds are something that she can teach you to calm your nervous system.
-There are other touch points along with an integration of acupressure, chakra work, and energy toning movements that can be tailored to each client's needs.
+A simple kidney-adrenal supportive hold along with other regulating holds are techniques that she can teach you to calm your nervous system.
+Specific to Phoenix Rising Solutions, there are other touch points (especially with Transforming Touch) along with an integration of acupressure, chakra work, and energy toning movements that can be tailored to each client's needs.

-If you are interested in learning more, contact us for a free 15-minute consultation and to set up your appointment today!
+If you are interested in learning more, contact us via our short contact form as a first step.
+Next, we will contact you for a free 15-minute, phone consultation for services.